azimjohn/language-classifier/README.md

 ## Using Single Layer Network of Perceptrons

 <p>
-The aim of the project is to create a single-layer netowrk to identify the language an input text is written in.
+The aim of the project is to create a single-layer network to identify the language an input text is written in.
 Files contains a set of texts written in four languages – English, Polish, German and Uzbek.
 To classify a given text, it counts the number of occurences of each letter of the latin alphabet.
 Ignores all other characters – only counts the frequencies of the 26 letters of the latin alphabet.
 </p>